jmlucas31070-dev/jasias-quest/readme.md

 Added all the files the AI produced in scripts directory.

 * **Updates and future**:
-Removed all stendgal levels ands interiors from maps and loadresourxes.
+Removed all stendgal levels and interiors from maps and loadresources.
 Unused maps in unused directory.
 Got it down to 3228 maps.
 Still needs more pruning.
 Working on the level 0 maps to ensure that main map will work and look proper.
 Then I can tackle the castle and the main story.